 ● Luxembourg City Center or “Ville Haute”

 Luxembourg’s city center is at the same time the heart of the historic district.
+It's one of the most beautiful Luxembourg districts.

 It’s here that you will find: